 massage speeds up the removal of excess fluid

 The waste products of your body’s processes – called lymph fluid – naturally move throughout your body constantly as your muscles flex and extend, but when this elimination of fluid slows, it leads to edema or a buildup of excess fluid.

 Massage speeds up this removal of excess fluid by shifting the movement of lymph from the extremities and forcing it back into the veins and lymph vessels where it can be disposed of naturally.
 Special massage techniques called Lymphatic Drainage are ideal for making this fluid shift.

-In fact, when combined with compression bandaging, lymphatic drainage massage can reduce swelling in the legs by up to 70%, according to one study.
+When combined with compression bandaging, lymphatic drainage massage can reduce swelling in the legs by up to 70%, according to one study.

-In addition to massage, keeping the legs elevated, avoiding standing for too long, and drinking plenty of fluids (although it sounds counter-intuitive!) are also important for reducing postpartum swelling.
+In addition to massage, keeping the legs elevated, avoiding standing for too long and drinking plenty of fluids (although it sounds counter-intuitive!) are also important for reducing postpartum swelling.

 2. Massage reduces stress, helping promote a healthy breastfeeding relationship